I'm Adam M. Smith, computer scientist, design researcher, and software

 Game Design, built a design automation practice in the

-interdiscplinary space between game design, design studies, computational
+interdisciplinary space between game design, design studies, computational

-model checkers) in the service of exploratorily posing and automatically
+constraint solvers) in the service of exploratorily posing and automatically

 solving high-complexity analysis and synthesis problems arising in creative

-In addition to the serious stuff above, I like to explore generative art
+In addition to the serious stuff above, I like to explore generative art,

-and infinitesimal-thrust spacecraft design and orbital dynamics.
+infinitesimal-thrust spacecraft design and orbital dynamics.

 programming languages and software engineering (declarative programming,